Eedo/Eedo/README.md

 ## Invite

-You can invite the bot to your server through the dashboard, on a server Exodus is already in, or by [clicking here.](https://discordapp.com/api/oauth2/authorize?client_id=449706234363510794&permissions=470281463&scope=bot)
+You can invite Eedo to your server through the dashboard, on a server Eedo is already in, or by [clicking here.](https://discordapp.com/api/oauth2/authorize?client_id=449706234363510794&permissions=470281463&scope=bot)

 ## Issues